PanagiotisTselentis/CTF-Writeups/TryHackMe/Fusion Corp.md

 ![](attachments/Pasted%20image%2020251223210740.png)

-Also as I was checking with `netexec`:
+Also as I was checking with `netexec` they can get shell over `winrm`:

 ![](attachments/Pasted%20image%2020251223212207.png)